tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

     		generator.generate(document, options, rootDir);
     	}
     }

 Please note that the CommandLineOptionsMangager used in the example is part of the OptionsManager tool also by me.
 Available at [github.com/tombensve/OptionsManager](https://github.com/tombensve/OptionsManager).

+#### se.natusoft.doc.markdown.generator.PDFGenerator

+This generator produces a PDF document from the parsed markdown input.

+#### se.natusoft.doc.markdown.generator.HTMLGenerator

+This generator produces an HTML document from the parsed markdown input.